PREPARING YOUR HOME TO SELL

 Fresh paint can make a home look new!
 Eliminate dated paint colors and wall paper.
 Bold colors are never recommended by your real estate agent although certain colors that are in style are inviting and actually makes your home more appealing.
 Get your real estate agents opinion before making changes.

 Repairs.
 If your home has maintenance issues, it is more likely that potential buyers will lose interest.
 If you do receive an offer a bad home inspection can kill the deal.
 Complete any repairs needed.
 Paint anything that needs painted.
 Loose door knobs or handles should be tightened.
 Any broken windows should be repaired.
 All light fixtures should have working light bulbs.
 Rooms must have sufficient lighting.
 Use highest wattage to make your rooms bright.
 It is also wise to have your HVAC system and chimney cleaned and serviced for the year if you have not already.
 Leave the receipt for the potential home buyer and inspector to review.
 Any routine maintenance completed by the seller shows pride of ownership.
 If you are unsure about completing a repair, ask your real estate agent.

 Staging your home.
 Remove items usually left on dressers and counters such as small appliances, personal care products, photos and jewelry.
 Put them in cabinets and vanities.
 Replace them with a plant or a piece of decor that will compliment the room.
 Photographs and refrigerator magnets need to be removed from sight.

-Decorate each room as if your home is going to be in Better Homes and Gardens.
+Decorate each room as if your home is going to be plastered on the Internet…because it is!
 Spend a little money on new rugs and towels for the kitchen and bathrooms.
 Also try sprucing up your bedrooms by updating bedding comforters, pillows and window treatments.